ONEARMY/community-platform/BOUNTIES.md

 Simply go to the `Issues` page on github and look for issues with labelled with [Bounty](https://github.com/ONEARMY/community-platform/labels/bounty).

 _Note_ - the exact bounty level is not included as knowing in advance how much work will be involved is hard!
-Instead we assign levels collectively on the monthly developer call.
+Instead we assign levels collectively in our monthly maintainer's call.

 ---